Creating Backups¶

 At a minimum, a backup of PhotoPrism should include the files in your originals folder and a copy of the index database.
-We also recommend backing up the storage folder so that you don't need to recreate any thumbnail or sidecar files, and your backup includes the complete configuration.
+We also recommend backing up the storage folder so you do not need to recreate thumbnail or sidecar files and your backup includes the complete configuration.

 The easiest way to create a full backup is to first run the backup command to generate a database dump as shown below.
 Then back up your originals and storage folders using any standard file backup utility.

-We recommend that you manually create a full backup of all files, including your configuration and index database, before starting a server migration or making any other major changes.
+We recommend creating a full backup of all files, including your configuration and index database, before starting a server migration or making any other major changes.

 If you are using Docker Compose, you can run the following command in a terminal to manually create a new MariaDB or SQLite database backup: